-My hunt for it became fruitful when I ended up nabbing an absolutely beautiful and quite vintage bottle of Fracas Parfum.
-A crystal octagonal stopper in a boxy bottle with simple elegant text – ah, so good!
+My hunt for it became fruitful when I ended up nabbing an absolutely beautiful and quite vintage bottle of Fracas in parfum form.
+A crystal octagonal stopper in a boxy bottle with simple elegant text – so good!
 Small but smart.
-I didn’t need to remove the stopper to smell the creation – the box it came in with nine other perfumes smelled only of it.
-Indeed the ‘crash’ had occured inside the package when it travelled over the seven seas from one continent to another.
-This smell was vanillac, sweet, sticky but in a smooth way, the kind of sticky that rubs off easily of your skin, doesn’t remain like resinous glue.
-This was indeed the poisonous, venomous tuberose working its magic.
-This was the fracas that was intended to happen once the wearer smelled this perfume.
-It’s intoxicating, really and how it makes perfect sense that at the time of writing, I am aware of how another ‘poisonous’ perfume from the 1980s smells like and the binding factor of the two is none other than tuberose.
+I didn’t need to remove the stopper to smell the creation – the box it came in with nine other perfumes smelled only of FRACAS.
+This one had worked it’s magic inside the package when it travelled over the seven seas from one continent to another.
+It was also suck in customs for a month in 40 degree weather.

 Reformulated Fracas has been back in business for a while and smells wonderfully similar to its original intended smell.
 Expensive, regal stuff.

 I proudly own a huge eau de toilette from the late 1980s.
 Although no where as strong as parfum, its wonderful.

 The all black bottle is the new packaging, while the typeface is the same, clear and crisp.